jdougan/banzhaf-byte/NOTES.md

 - DONE do easy options: headerX, mwcX, ???
 - DONE Montecarlo
 	- WTF is Phobos doing with std.random.uniform() being @gc!?
+- DONE error handling for getopt
+	- If we just give up and jusr make the parser `@safe` it should be easy.
+- DONE Issue warning if monte carlo and mwc == totalVotes (unanimity)?
+	- it won't get it right without a lucky hit on the single
+	- all will work, but could take a while
+	- there is only one coalition that will work, the one that everyone is in. if anyone defects, the vote sill fail.
+So, everyone has the same NumPivots and totalPivots, which means the same BI.
+	- DONE Add a a special case?
+		- set up the Coalitions to all true.
+		- countpivots
+		- the continue to banzcomp as usual.
+- DONE if mwc = 0, then error
+	- right now it fails on an assert, make it work a bit better?
+	- Now exits with a message to stderr, and an appropriate status code.

 ## compiler